Should I Buy A House Near Power Lines?

 hash-markWhy Is Buying A Home Near Power Lines Risky?

-There are several risks associated with buying a home near power lines.
-The biggest are increased risks of fire and electrocution, as well as radiation exposure from the EMF radiation of the power lines, which can cause health problems.
+The biggest risks associated with buying and living in a home near power lines are the increased risks of fire and electrocution, as well as radiation exposure from the EMF radiation of the power lines, which can cause health problems.
 Additionally, it can be harder to sell a home located near power lines.

 hash-markCons of Living Near Power Lines